akosiyawin/akosiyawin/README.md

 - ⚡ Fun fact: Hahahahaha
 -->

-- 🔭 I’m currently working on Trycatch IT Software Solution For Business as a project based software engineer, It's a small IT Firm in our province, with  solid and great team behind.
+- 🔭 I’m currently working on Trycatch IT Software Solution For Business as a project based full stack developer, It's a small IT Firm in our province, with  solid and great team behind.
-- 🌱 I’m currently learning and improving my skills on Laravel, Vue JS, Flutter, and Tailwind (and some OpenCV (python), etc.).
+- 🌱 I’m currently learning and improving my skills on Laravel, Vue JS, Flutter, Android Native, and Tailwind (and some OpenCV (python), etc.).
 - 👯 I’m looking to collaborate on anything that includes Internet Of Things (IOT), Information Systems, Game Development (Preferrably using Web Stacks/Technologies).
 - 🤔 I’m looking for help with improving my skills on communication and team management.
 - 💬 Ask me about Web Technologies/Stacks/Frameworks
 - 📫 How to reach me: akosiyawin@gmail.com.
 Reach me on my email to get my phone number or to invite me in a project development.
 I will reply asap.
-- 😄 Pronouns: He, Master, Daddy 🤣
+- 😄 Pronouns: He, His
-- ⚡ Fun fact: Hahahahaha
+- ⚡ Fun fact: later...